4Max0/vid2ascii/README.md

 The python script takes a video as input (for example: ".mp4") and displays the video as an ASCII art in the terminal.

+You can call it like this in the Terminal:

+'python script.py <video_path>'

 This project uses the libraries:
 - cv2
 - numpy